 Camp John Hay:

 Camp John Hay was once a rest and recreation facility of the U.S. Armed Forces in Asia, its now the most popular attraction for tourists in the city.
-Around the camp there are beautiful gardens, picnic areas, parks, an ampitheater, and hiking trails that wind through the rolling hills and pine trees within the former military reservation.
+Around the camp, there are beautiful gardens, parks, picnic areas, hiking trails and an amphitheatre that wind through the pine trees and rolling hills within the former military reservation.

 Your trip to Baguio would be incomplete without visiting the Strawberry farms, something that the Pine City is famous for.
 Strawberry Farm in La Trinidad Valley, Benguet, are open for Strawberry picking from November to May every year.